rydmike/flex_seed_scheme/README.md

 tertiary colors in `ColorScheme.fromSeed` have quite low chroma values.
 This makes the colors fairly muted or pastel like.
 This is especially the case with secondary colors.
 This is by design in the standard Material 3 color palette.
 You can tune this behavior by passing in a custom `FlexTones` configuration to `tones`.
-There are pre-made configuration you can use, above `FlexTones.vivid` was used.
+There are pre-made configurations you can use, above `FlexTones.vivid` was used.
 It is also easy to make completely custom configuration.
 Look in `FlexTones` and use the pre-made definitions as inspiration for your own configs.

 Using the above configuration the following core palettes are generated, in order from top to
 bottom: